opencelium/opencelium/docs/gettinginvolved/updating.rst

 **1. MariaDB:**

 Create mysql user for OpenCelium.
-Older versions always used the MySQL root user, but now we are able to use a separate openlium db user.
+Older versions always used the MySQL root user, but now we use a separate openlium db user.

 .. note::
 	| Please change the password (secret1234) in the following command line!